May 31, 2025

 • budget-friendly

-The Merrell Moab Speed is one of the best hiking sneakers for hikers on a budget.
+The Merrell Moab Speed 2 is one of the best hiking sneakers for hikers on a budget.
 One that's best for fast hiking, light hiking, or casual, everyday wear.
 The lightweight version of the Moab—aka "the world's best-selling hiker"— the Moab Speed cuts weight while maintaining Merrell's "out of the box comfort," which appeals to many beginners and occasional hikers.
-Like most shoes on this list, the Moab Speed blurs the boundardies between a "hiking shoe" and casual "outdoor lifestyle" shoe.
+I recently picked up my first pair in Spring, 2025—it feels like the sneakers us Gen Xers used to wear everyday as kids.
+Like most shoes on this list, the Moab Speed 2 blurs the boundardies between a "hiking shoe" and casual "outdoor lifestyle" shoe.
 It's one of the best hiking sneakers for men and women who are more worried about budget and weight than support.

 best fit